Skip links

 Collaborative Piano

-Ready for a life-changing summer?
+Get ready for a life-changing summer!

-The Music Academy is an all-Steinway Institution
+Music Academy of the West is an All-Steinway Institution.

 Training & Performance Opportunities

-• Weekly Studio Classes
+Masterclasses & Studio Classes

 Duo Competition